|Type of material||Borrowing period||Number of renewals|

 - Libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.

 Thus, Belk Library collects materials from many points of view on all subjects of potential use or interest to our patrons.
-Neither physical materials nor access to electronic information is excluded from the collection because of frankness of language or controversial content, or because of the political, moral, religious, sexual, social, economic, or scientific views expressed, or because of the race, national origin, gender, sexual orientation, religion, or political affiliations of the author.
+Neither physical materials nor access to electronic information is excluded from the collection because of frankness of language or controversial content, or because of the political, moral, religious, sexual, social, economic, or scientific views expressed, or because of the race, national origin, gender, sexual identity, religion, or political affiliations of the author.
 The Library understands that authors may, intentionally or inadvertently, misstate facts, reach erroneous conclusions, or make claims that may, in fact or in perception, be hurtful to individuals, or lead future researchers astray.
 It is not the task of the Library to verify or validate the contents of what it acquires, but it is to make research available for review, rebuttal, substantiation, support, or further inquiry.

 Procedure to Challenge a Resource of Belk Library: